‘Global Survival’ is Definitely “Not” the Worst Game Ever

 Similarly to the board being clear and simply defined, the pawns and dice used within the game are obvious in their usage.
 And because it’s so obvious, I won’t bother wasting your time explaining how each die is used.

 When a player lands on a space, they have the option to purchase that country.
-That is very different from how Monopoly typically works, where you buy up properties in Atlantic City, or Mobius, The Land of Ooo, Westeros, Gotham, Gallifrey, Quahog, Hill Valley, Halloweentown, Tattoine, The Magic Kingdom, or the Kanto Region.
+That is very different from how Monopoly typically works, where you buy up properties in Atlantic City, The Land of Ooo, Westeros, Gotham, Gallifrey, Quahog, Hill Valley, Halloweentown, Tattoine, The Magic Kingdom, or the Kanto Region.
+None of those places are even real.

-There’s no way to really feel like you’ve invested in these properties.
 Fortunately, Global Survival tells you every minute piece of information about the country you’re buying up.
-Maybe you’re unsure about the socioeconomic standing of Pakistan and will avoid buying Afghanistan knowing that they are key trade partners.
+Maybe you’re unsure about the socioeconomic standing of Pakistan, and will avoid buying Afghanistan knowing that they are key trade partners.
 Again, Global Survival has you covered.

-Having that kinda cash is great!
-It’s great because when you land on another player’s country you have to give them usually around $10 million.
-But when you start the game with $200 billion, spending $10M is insignificant.
 Global Survival knows the worst part of Monopoly is running out of money, so they made sure that you never run out ever.
 This ensures that the chances of a player getting eliminated from running out of money is very low.
-In fact, the back of he box even says that the players have full control of how long the game will play!
+In fact, the back of the box even says that the players have full control of how long the game will play!
 Giving the power to the players!

 On top of that, because the game board has 250 spaces, there’s basically no chance of you actually landing on an opponent’s space.
 So you don’t even really have to worry about spending any money at all.

 The only time you will have to spend money is during the game’s random events.
 Each time a player lands on a new space they check an events book.
-The game doesn’t want you to worry about needing to roll well or make the right choices.
-So these events will give and take money from the player without them having any say in the matter.
-But, rest assured, the amounts gained and lost are also insignificant so it won’t affect the game at all.
+These events will give and take money from the player without them having any say in the matter.
+But, rest assured, the amounts gained and lost are so insignificant so it won’t affect the game at all.